-fr\fr.8859-1
+fr\fr.819

-- The decimal value of the IBM CCSID number fr\fr.819 - The hexadecimal value of the IBM CCSID number fr\fr.0333
+The hexadecimal value of the IBM CCSID number fr fr.0333

 When you specify a locale name with either of the first two forms, IBM Informix products use the Code-Set Name-Mapping file to translate between code-set names (8859-1) or code-set number (819) to the condensed code-set name (0333).
-For information about the file format and search algorithm that IBM Informix products use to convert code-set names to code-set numbers, refer to the comments at the top of the registry file.
+For information about the file format and search algorithm that IBM Informix products use to convert code-set names to code-set numbers, see the comments at the top of the registry file.